hikhtiarta27/paper.id-backend/README.md

 -------------------------
 ## Usage

 To get started with the application.
 Open your browser and go to [link to API Documentation!](http://localhost:3011/api-docs) and you are ready to use.
+If you are using an API that needs a token, generate the token using login API and put the token inside the authorization button on the right-top of the page